stephenmcd/virtualboxing/README.md

 All configuration is provided via `config.yml`.
-The main configuration required is each of the VM names (as entered when creating the VMs in VirtualBix Manager) and IP addresses for each VM.
+The main configuration required is each of the VM names (as entered when creating the VMs in VirtualBox Manager) and IP addresses for each VM.
 Here's the example `config.yml` provided:

     # VirtualBox VM names mapped to their IP addresses.